When you think about networking on LinkedIn do you feel a bit of dread?

 One – Personalize your profile with a banner photo

-By default, your banner photo on LinkedIn is the blue rectangle at the top of your profile that has your headshot in the far left corner.
+By default, your banner photo on LinkedIn is the grey rectangle at the top of your profile that has your headshot in the far left corner.

 You can customize your banner photo.
 This is the blue rectangle that is at the very top of your profile.

-You can upload a photo that is simply a nice backdrop, or it can have a specific theme that goes with your professional intent.
+You can upload a photo that is simply a nice backdrop, or it can have a specific theme that goes with your professional area of interest.

 I like finding free photos on Pixabay.